richardsheridan/magic-afm/README.rst

 fits.
 The "calculate properties" button rapidly fits all data in the file and creates new images for each in the "Image" menu.

-.. establish if you are in the magic ratio regime
+..
+TODO: establish if you are in the magic ratio regime

 Future Plans: